codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/extending-classes-dealing-cards.md

 To begin the game, we need to deal cards to each of the players.
 And during the game, we need to move cards between hands and piles.
-If we add the following method to `CardCollection`, it can meet both of these requirements:
+If we add the following method to CardCollection, it can meet both of these [ requirements:](open_file code/ch14/CardCollection.java panel=0 ref="deal" count=6)

 ```code
 public void deal(CardCollection that, int n) {